Kingto89/NeuroExamReview/docs/cns.md

 - Babinski → UMN sign
 - Hemiplegia = weakness one side
 - Paraplegia = weakness below arms
 - Tetraplegia = weakness in all four limbs
+- ⭐️Light touch → localization of touch & vibration; ability to distinguish two close points
+- ⭐️Conscious proprioception** → awareness of movement and position of body parts
+- ⭐️Stereognosis → identify objects by touch + proprioception (e.g., key in hand without vision)
+- ⭐️Muscle tone is the resistance to stretch in a resting muscle

 </details>